alienator88/slacky-dark/readme.md

  });
 });
 ```
 After save, restart Slack and add the following custom theme codes in the Slack app.
-If there's a custom theme set, it will override the injected CSS code and the colors won't show correctly in the sidebar.
+Your sidebar theme set in the Preferences will override the injected CSS code and the colors won't show correctly in the sidebar if you skip this step.

 ![image](https://user-images.githubusercontent.com/6263626/45635735-07c9e280-ba63-11e8-91d7-062905844d82.png)